 Let us take the example of the Pharma industry which has adopted a total quality management approach.
 The handling department of the industry has to ensure that every container has to be taken care of with the utmost care and highly toxic chemicals are to be handled in dedicated enclosures only.
 This is done to prevent any potential probability of contamination.

 The conditions of the environment and storage grounds are to be recorded intermittently to meet quality standards and prevent deterioration of medicines and medical equipment.
-The packaging and labelling of items should be processed and defined to ensure the standards of quality are met.
-The labelling and packaging of items should be done with utmost care so that accurate information is supplied to the end customer and supplier.
+The packaging and labeling of items should be processed and defined to ensure the standards of quality are met.
+The labeling and packaging of items should be done with utmost care so that accurate information is supplied to the end customer and supplier.

 Importance of TQM

-The total quality management is essential for production-based business.
+Total quality management is essential for production-based business.
 They have a high emphasis on continuous improvements of the goods and services offered to the end customers.
 The principals ensure that all stakeholders of the process and production put their efforts towards the common goals of the product improvements and service improvements.
 The principles ensure a process to be more capable and compliant to the ever-changing dynamic environment with their focus on customers.

-The total quality management is such an essential concept as it systematically motivates the stakeholders to innovate and come up with new disruptive solutions that can either meet or exceed the expectations of the customers.
+Total quality management is such an essential concept as it systematically motivates the stakeholders to innovate and come up with new disruptive solutions that can either meet or exceed the expectations of the customers.

 Difference between Total Quality Management vs Quality Management

 - Total quality management can be termed as a comprehensive management approach that focuses on continuous improvements.